 Bayes Factor estimation of the extent of the slowdown

 The previous section showed that since 2012 life expectancy projections have tended to overestimate the improvements in life expectancy so far observed, and that forecasts have since tended to be successively downgraded with each new biennial projection.
 This section presents the results of a relatively simple approach for quantifying the extent to which recent life expectancy improvement rates within the UK have fallen short of pre-2010 trends (those starting in 1991), as well as the additional information produced by each successive annual life expectancy estimate produced by the ONS in informing researchers and policy makers as to the extent and persistence of the post-2010 slowdown.
 The results are expressed as a Bayes Factor (BF), which is the ratio of the likelihood of a model which assumes no change in long-term life expectancy trends, with a series of models which assume anywhere from a 1% to 100% slowdown in these earlier trends; BF values > 1 show more support for some proposed level of slowdown than no slowdown.
+By design, no criterion for declaring a difference as ‘statistically significant’ is used, though a common rule of thumb is that Bayes Factors below 3 are commonly considered as offering only ‘anecdotal’ or ‘weak’ support for the alternative hypothesis.
+(36) All Bayes Factors estimated here are substantially below this threshold.

-(36)Figure 12A in the appendix shows the Bayes Factor schedules for each proposed percentage slowdown as compared with the 1991-2010 trends.
+Figure 12A in the appendix shows the Bayes Factor schedules for each proposed percentage slowdown as compared with the 1991-2010 trends.
 Fainter lines indicate estimates based on fewer years (such as 2011-2012 only), whereas darker lines indicate estimates also using more recent years, with the darkest line the schedule based on all years from 2011-2018 inclusive.
 The height of the schedules indicates the changing strength of the evidence; the addition of the 2018 life expectancy data substantially increased support for the belief that life expectancy improvements are below those observed from 1991-2010, as well as the magnitude of the slowdown.

+These findings are summarised in Table 4 Percent decline from 1991-2010 average annual life expectancy improvements and Bayes Factor, by collection of annual life expectancy series from 2011 onwards

-These findings are summarised in Table 4, which shows the proposed percentage slowdown which maximises the Bayes Factor, along with these maximised Bayes Factors.
-For the UK as a whole, when using only 2011-2012 observations, the Bayes Factor was maximised when a 16% slowdown was assumed for females, with no slowdown identified for males.
-Using the currently complete series, including all observations from 2011-2018 inclusive, the Bayes Factor was maximised when a 61% slowdown was assumed for both sexes, and the magnitude of the Bayes Factor (support for belief in a slowdown) had also increased many times.
+, which shows the proposed percentage slowdown which maximises the Bayes Factor, along with these maximised Bayes Factors.
+For the UK as a whole, when using only 2011-2012 observations, the Bayes Factor was maximised when a 16% slowdown (84% of previous rate) was assumed for females, with no slowdown identified for males.
+Using the currently complete series, including all observations from 2011-2018 inclusive, the Bayes Factor was maximised when a 61% slowdown was assumed for both sexes, and the magnitude of the Bayes Factor (support for belief in a slowdown) had also increased.
 The same 61% slowdown maximised the Bayes Factor based on 2011-2018 data for both males and females in England.
 A similar proposed slowdown (59%) maximised the Bayes Factor for males in Scotland, and a larger proposed slowdown, of 73%, for females in Scotland.
 In Wales somewhat larger proposed slowdown percentages (73% for females and 83% for males) maximised the Bayes Factor.
 Only for males in Northern Ireland was evidence supporting belief in a substantial (50% or more) slowdown from earlier trends not identified.